flyway/flywaydb.org/documentation/database/sqlserver.md

 ## Limitations

 - Flyway's automatic detection for whether SQL statements are valid in transactions does not apply to
-<code>CREATE/ALTER/DROP</code> statements acting on in-memory tables (that is, those created with
+<code>CREATE/ALTER/DROP</code> statements acting on memory-optimised tables (that is, those created with
 <code>WITH (MEMORY_OPTIMIZED = ON)</code>).
 You will need to override the `executeInTransaction` setting to be false,
 either on a [per-script basis](https://flywaydb.org/documentation/scriptconfigfiles) or globally.
 - SQL Server is unable to change the default schema for a session.
 Therefore, setting the `flyway.defaultSchema` property